Claudia Müller (politician): Member of the German Parliament, 2017–present

 Müller became a member of the Bundestag in the 2017 German federal election, representing the Vorpommern-Rügen – Vorpommern-Greifswald I district.
-In parliament, she has since been a member of the Committee on European Affairs and the Committee on Economic Affairs and Energy.
-She also serves as her parliamentary group’s representative for small and medium-sized enterprises and spokesperson for maritime economy.
+In parliament, she initially was a member of the Committee on European Affairs and the Committee on Economic Affairs and Energy.
+She also served as her parliamentary group’s representative for small and medium-sized enterprises and spokesperson for maritime economy.

 In addition to her committee assignments, Müller co-chairs the Parliamentary Friendship Group for Relations with the Baltic States and the Parliamentary Friendship Groups for Relations with the Nordic countries.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Müller was part of her party's delegation in the working group on economic affairs, co-chaired by Carsten Schneider, Cem Özdemir and Michael Theurer.

 In July 2022, Müller announced her intention to become her party's candidate to become mayor of Rostock; in the election, she only came in fourth with a total result of 8.6 percent of the votes.

+Since the 2025 German federal election, Müller has been serving as deputy chair of the Green Party's parliamentary group, under the leadership of co-chairs Katharina Dröge and Britta Haßelmann.